Open Source · Apache 2.0

 Why It Matters

-A single .env file read by an AI agent during a debugging session can result in that file's contents being copied to multiple locations.
-These are not git-tracked.
-Secret scanners that run on your repo will never see them.
-But anyone with read access to your home directory can.
+One .env file read during a debugging session can end up copied across five different cache directories.
+None of them are git-tracked.
+Your repo scanner never touches them.
+Anyone with read access to your home directory can.

 ToolDirectoryResidue locations